expo/expo/docs/versions/v30.0.0/workflow/glossary-of-terms.md

 ### Linking

-Linking can mean [deep linking into apps similar to how you link to websites on the web](linking.html) or [linking native libraries into your detached ExpoKit app](expokit.html#changing-native-dependencies).
+Linking can mean [deep linking into apps similar to how you link to websites on the web](linking.html) or [linking native libraries into your ejected ExpoKit app](../expokit/expokit.html#changing-native-dependencies).

 ### Manifest